andreagrisafi/SALTED/docs/installation.md

 # Installation

-!!! warning "Linux only 🐧"
+!!! warning "Windows users"
-    SALTED is only available on Linux OS.
-For Windows users, please use WSL or virtual machines.
+    SALTED is available on Linux OS and MacOS.
+Windows users please use WSL or virtual machines.

 ## Install SALTED